Because of COVID-19, North Vancouver celebrates Canada Day in 2021 with an online event showcasing local artists, places and community organizations.

 Canada Day Video

-To give you an idea of what to expect from the event in 2020, check out the following video.
+To give you an idea of what to expect from the event in 2022, check out the following video.
 The above video shows you pictures of some of the musicians who perform.
-This next video though tells you a bit about the event, plus shows scenes of some of the people and places that are featured in this year’s production.
+This next video though tells you a bit about the event.
+It also shows scenes of some of the people and places that are featured in this year’s production.

 As you’ll see in the video, Vancouver’s Best Places is a proud sponsor of the event, but also proud to be Canadian and fortunate to be based in North Vancouver and to be part of that community.

-To learn more about the organization putting on the event see the Rotary Club of Lions Gate‘s website.
+For more information about the organization putting on the event see the Rotary Club of Lions Gate‘s website.

 To learn about what happens in the community on a typical Canada Day (when there isn’t a pandemic), see our article about North Vancouver on July 1st.